blind-oracle/dnstap-bgp/README.md

 Get *deb* or *rpm* packages from the releases page.

 ### From source
-You'll need Go environment set up and *dep* installed, then just run `make`
+You'll need Go environment set up, then just run `make`

 ### Building packages
 To build a package you'll need *fpm* tool installed, then just run `make rpm` or `make deb`